The Most Common Detox Symptoms for Those Trying to Quit Using or Drinking

 The best way to avoid falling back into a depression is through avoidance of triggers.
 For example, someone can be in a party and think that he is the only one who is unhappy, and the only way to be in the same mood with others and to get out of the unpleasant thought is to get a drink.
 It also helps to build a support network that includes people who can relate to what you are going through.
 Self-care is also important in this case.
 You can work on learning how to say no. Most importantly, if you are taking medications for both addiction and depression, always talk to your doctor if you are experiencing out of the ordinary symptoms.

-Delirium tremens could happen in the two to three days that you have not taken in any alcohol.
+Delirium tremens could happen in the first two to three days that you have not had any alcohol.
 For some, it can also start after more than a week.
 For most, it peaks during the four to five days from the last alcohol intake.
 Delirium tremens can result in a shift of breathing and circulation.
 It can also impact your temperature control.
 Some of the physical manifestations include racing of your heart.
 There are people recovering who have reported bouts of blood pressure rise.
 In most cases, it can also cause dehydration.

 The same symptom can cause blood flow to temporarily decrease in your brain.
 This can result in confusion, stupor, loss of consciousness, irrational beliefs, sweats, sleep disturbances, disorientation, nervousness, and anger.

 The detox symptoms listed are just some of the initial hurdles you must overcome if trying to quit alcohol or other substances.
 Recovery is a long road full of obstacles, but it is not impossible to finish with the right recovery program.

 A Message From Our CEO

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.